mikecamara/adversarial-machine-learning-attacks/code/README.md

 To run the following solution, you must have the Donkeycar library installed both in the vehicle itself and your personal computer or a simple Google Colab repository.

-If you would like more information on to create a Donkeycar from scratch you can read [my blog post](https://softwareengineering.netlify.app/donkey-car/ )in which I go in detail about how to install the libraries in both the vehicle and your computer, you can always check the [Donkeycar official documentation](https://docs.donkeycar.com/).
+If you would like more information on to create a Donkeycar from scratch you can read [my blog post](https://softwareengineering.netlify.app/donkey-car/ ) in which I go in detail about how to install the libraries in both the vehicle and your computer, you can always check the [Donkeycar official documentation](https://docs.donkeycar.com/).
+You can also read [my experience in the Delta-X autonomous vehicles competition](https://github.com/mikecamara/self-driving-competition-delta-x).

 ## Running the experiment code